waleko/waleko.github.io/README.md

 * a bit Python

 ### Extra info
-I am obsessed with Neural Networks, but I don't know how to use them yet. :pensive:
+I am obssesed with two things: encryption and neural networks, though I don't know how to do the second one. :pensive:

 ## My projects
 Here are some of my best projects